groupdocs-watermark/Groupdocs.Watermark-References-Tutorials/content/english/net/pdf-watermarking-attachments/replace-image-annotation-pdf/_index.md

 ## Prerequisites
 Before diving into the tutorial, ensure you have the following prerequisites in place:
 - Basic Understanding of C# and .NET: Familiarity with C# programming and .NET framework.
-- GroupDocs.Watermark for .NET: Installed and referenced in your project.
+- GroupDocs.Watermark for .NET: Installed and tutorialsd in your project.
 - Development Environment: Visual Studio or any other C# development environment.
 - PDF Document: The PDF file you want to modify.
 - Image File: The image file you want to use for replacing existing images in annotations.